pascalre/vscode-yaml-sort/README.md

 * `vscode-yaml-sort.customSortKeywords_1`: List of keywords for `Custom Sort 1`.
 Defaults to `["apiVersion", "kind", "metadata", "spec", "data"]`.
 * `vscode-yaml-sort.customSortKeywords_2`: List of keywords for `Custom Sort 2`.
 * `vscode-yaml-sort.customSortKeywords_3`: List of keywords for `Custom Sort 3`.

-## Commands
-This extension contributes the following commands:

-* `Sort YAML`: Sorts a given YAML.
-You can either sort the whole YAML document or sort only a selection of the text.
-* `Validate YAML`: Validates a given YAML.
-* `Format YAML`: Formats a given YAML without sorting it.
-* `Custom Sort 1`: This command will sort a given YAML with custom order.
-If some of the keys of `customSortKeywords_1` will be found at the top level of the YAML, these will be put at the beginning of the YAML file (in the given order).
-You can use this e. g. to sort Kubernetes configmaps.
-* `Custom Sort 2`: Same as `Custom Sort 1`.
-* `Custom Sort 3`: Same as `Custom Sort 1`.

 ## Known problems
 Be careful with anchors and references, these don't work very well in this extension.